 The island of Guernsey is in the English Channel and close to the French coast.
-It’s self-governed by the British Crown dependency.
-It’s famous for its stunning coastal cliffs and beach resorts like Cobo Bay.
-There are many historical, outdoorsy, and relaxing things to do on this Island including military and history museums, French writer Victor Hugos former home and Castle Cornet, a 13th century harbour fortification in the capital of St Peter Port.
+It’s self-governed by the British Crown dependency and famous for its stunning coastal cliffs and amazing Guernsey beaches, like Cobo Bay.
+There are many historical, outdoorsy, and relaxing things to do in Guernsey, including military and history museums, French writer Victor Hugo’s former home and Castle Cornet, a 13th century harbour fortification in the capital of St Peter Port.

-It’s a great place to visit if you feel you need to get in the great outdoors and soak up some sun, and outdoorsy goodness.
+Guernsey is a great place to visit to get out in the great outdoors and soak up some sun, and outdoorsy vibes.
+Here are all the best things to do in Guernsey if you’re thinking of making the trip over there…

-Castle Cornet is a large castle and 13th century harbour fortification in the Capital of St Peter Port.
+Castle Cornet is a large 13th century harbour fortification in the capital of Guernsey, St Peter Port.
 It’s guarded the harbour for 800 years.
 The noon-day gun is one of the most popular sights here which is fired daily throughout the season by keepers dressed in traditional scarlet costumes.

 Castle Cornet is a history lovers paradise with plenty to see and do including four museums, four gardens, the café to grab some lunch or a coffee and the gift shop.
 Take a look around the battlements and enjoy the stunning views of the other islands.
 Tickets cost £10.50.